 - Grandparents and Grandchildren: 4th of July Bike Parade

 - 4th of July Bike Parade Decorating Ideas

 - Pumpkin Petunia: Independence Day Bike Parade

-- Fourth of July Crafts: Bike Streamers Decorations
+- Fourth of July Crafts: Bike Handlebar Decorations

 - Organize a 4th of July Bike Parade in Your Neighborhood